rostro36/Notes/Big Data/Week 07/07_readings.md

 In the end each of the *R* intermediary splits makes an output file.

-Each of the file have a final atomic message they can send to signal that it is completed.
+Each of the files have a final atomic message they can send to signal that it is completed.

 The result of MapReduce correspond to *some* sequential execution of all those steps, but we don't know which one.

 MapReduce is executed on the same machines that host the data, so the data does not have to be transferred around.

-Bigger *M*, *R* make it easier to balance the load and a better checkpoint when a worker fails, but gives more pieces the master has to keep track of and gives more output files and files that have to be transissioned.
+Bigger *M*, *R* make it easier to balance the load and a better checkpoint when a worker fails, but gives more pieces the master has to keep track of and gives more output files and files that have to be transmitted.

 A good number for *M* is that the input block is roughly 16-64 MB.
 A sample configuration is *M*=200'000, *R*=5'000 with 2'000 workers.
 ### Master